Skip to content

 Business agility suffers.
 Your marketing team wants a new checkout flow.
 Your product team needs better personalisation.
 On a frozen platform, every change is a custom development project.
 On Commerce Cloud, many of these capabilities come out of the box.

 3. Calculate your real TCO.
 Include not just licence fees but infrastructure costs, internal staffing, opportunity cost of delayed features, and security risk.
+The full picture is usually sobering.

 4. Set a target date.
 Work backwards from July 2026.
 If you need 4 months to migrate, your project kickoff is March 2026 at the latest.
+And that’s cutting it tight.

+90% of businesses that migrated e-commerce platforms reported sales and revenue improvements (commercetools, 2024).
 The Franke project proved that a focused, well-planned migration can happen in three months.
 Not years.
 Not even six months.
 Ninety days from kickoff to go-live.

 The difference between companies that migrate smoothly and those that scramble?
 Timing.
 The ones who start now choose their pace.
 The ones who wait have the pace chosen for them.